Master of Science in Applied Nutrition — Frequently Asked Questions

 Yes, this program is specifically designed with the working professional in mind.
 In fact, in a recent poll of UNE Online alumni, the vast majority (90%) reported that they were working while completing their degree, and 78% reported working full-time in their intended field of study during their academic program.

-No. The Master of Science in Applied Nutrition is completely online and asynchronous with no campus visits required.
+The Master of Science in Applied Nutrition is completely online and asynchronous with no campus visits required.

 The flexibility of our program allows you to complete your degree in as little as two years.
-If you are interested in tailoring your academic plan, please contact an enrollment counselor at (855) 751-4447.

 In our experience, for best results, we recommend that students log in to their course three to five times per week.
-Assignments will vary for each course may may include online discussion boards, reading assignments, written papers, exams, and/or group work.
+Assignments will vary for each course and may include online discussion boards, reading assignments, written papers, exams, and/or group work.

 UNE Online’s M.S. in Applied Nutrition is recognized by the Board for Certification of Nutrition Specialists as fulfilling some of the academic requirements (namely, the graduate degree and some additional coursework requirements) that nutrition professionals need in order to achieve the Certified Nutrition Specialist (CNS) certification.